Diastasis Recti Prevention & Rehabilitation

 Open Above Naval

 The good news is that it is never too late to rehabilitate and strengthen your core.
 So whether you gave birth 3 months ago or 10 years ago, you still have the ability to feel strong and connected within your core.
 This doesn't necessarily mean working towards having "six-pack" abs, but rather achieving optimal core function through mind-body awareness and application of correct pelvic floor and core activation techniques.
+The use of belly bands or wraps after childbirth can aid in the immediate postnatal recovery period, however they do not provide a long term solution for addressing diastasis recti.

 When we hear the words "core muscles" we generally tend to think about the more superficial muscles such as the rectus abdominis and obliques.
 However, there are several deeper muscles that play a vital role in the strength and rehabilitation of the core, especially when a diastasis separation is present.
 These deep abdominal muscles are what form your "Inner-Core Unit" and are explained in further detail below.